kzampog/cilantro/README.md

 - [Pangolin](https://github.com/stevenlovegrove/Pangolin)

 ## Building
-`cilantro` is developed and has been tested on Ubuntu 14.04 and 16.04 variants using [CMake](https://cmake.org/).
+`cilantro` is developed and tested on Ubuntu 14.04 and 16.04 variants using [CMake](https://cmake.org/).
-Please note that you may have to manually set up a recent version of Eigen on Ubuntu 14.04, as the one provided in the official repo is outdated.
+Please note that you may have to manually set up a recent version of Eigen on Ubuntu 14.04, as the one provided in the official repos is outdated.
 To clone and build the library (with bundled examples), execute the following in a terminal:

 ```